Laurel and Hardy: Style of comedy and characterizations

 The humor of Laurel and Hardy was highly visual, with slapstick used for emphasis.
-They often had physical arguments (in character) which were quite complex and involved a cartoonish style of violence.
+They often had physical arguments (in character) which were quite complex and involved slapstick violence.
 Their ineptitude and misfortune precluded them from making any real progress, even in the simplest endeavors.
 Much of their comedy involves "milking" a joke, where a simple idea provides a basis for multiple, ongoing gags without following a defined narrative.

 Stan Laurel was of average height and weight, but appeared comparatively small and slight next to Oliver Hardy, who was 6 ft 1 in and weighed about 280 lb in his prime.
 Details of their hair and clothing were used to enhance this natural contrast.
 Laurel kept his hair short on the sides and back, growing it long on top to create a natural "fright wig".
 Typically, at times of shock, he simultaneously screwed up his face to appear as if crying while pulling up his hair.
+To achieve a flat-footed walk, Laurel removed the heels from his shoes.
 In contrast, Hardy's thinning hair was pasted on his forehead in spit curls and he sported a toothbrush moustache.
-To achieve a flat-footed walk, Laurel removed the heels from his shoes.
-Both wore bowler hats, with Laurel's being narrower than Hardy's, and with a flattened brim.
-The characters' normal attire called for wing collar shirts, with Hardy wearing a necktie which he would twiddle when he was particularly self-conscious; and Laurel, a bow tie.
+Both wore derby hats, with Laurel's being narrower than Hardy's, and with a flattened brim.
+The characters' normal attire called for wing collar shirts, with Hardy wearing a necktie which he would twiddle when he was particularly embarrassed or self-conscious; and Laurel, a bow tie.
 Hardy's sports jacket was a little small and done up with one straining button, whereas Laurel's double-breasted jacket was loose-fitting.

 A popular routine was a "tit for tat" fight with an adversary.
 It could be with their wives—often played by Mae Busch, Anita Garvin, or Daphne Pollard—or with a neighbor, often played by Charlie Hall or James Finlayson.
 Laurel and Hardy would accidentally damage someone's property, and the injured party would retaliate by ruining something belonging to Laurel or Hardy.
 After calmly surveying the damage, one or the other of the "offended" parties found something else to vandalize, and the conflict escalated until both sides were simultaneously destroying items in front of each other.
 An early example of the routine occurs in their classic short Big Business (1929), which was added to the National Film Registry in 1992.
 Another short film which revolves around such an altercation was titled Tit for Tat (1935).

-One of their best-remembered dialogue devices was the "Tell me that again" routine.
+One of their best-remembered dialogue routines was "tell me that again".
 Laurel would tell Hardy a genuinely smart idea he came up with, and Hardy would reply, "Tell me that again."
-Laurel would then try to repeat the idea, but, having instantly forgotten it, babble utter nonsense.
-Hardy, who had difficulty understanding Laurel's idea when expressed clearly, would then understand the jumbled version perfectly.
+Laurel would then try to repeat the idea, but, having instantly forgotten it, recounted the idea in a jumbled, almost incoherent mess.
+Hardy, who had difficulty understanding Laurel's idea when expressed clearly, would then understand the scrambled version perfectly.
 While much of their comedy remained visual, humorous dialogue often occurred in Laurel and Hardy's talking films as well.
 Examples include: